Department of Housing and Urban Development (HUD)

 The City of Baytown is an entitled jurisdiction for HUD funding.
 The City creates and adopts a series of plans and reports to determine the needs of the citizens; prioritize those needs; and to allow the input of the citizens.

-For more information, please contact the Community Development Division at 281‐420‐6558 or via email at CDBG@baytown.org.
+For more information, contact the Community Development Division at 281-420-6558 or CDBG@baytown.org.

 • This Plan is mandated by HUD to determine how the City will use Community Development Block Grant (CDBG) funds for the next five (5) years.